Common Travel Area between Ireland and the UK

 People with UK visas or residence permits

-Reciprocal visa arrangements: A British Irish Visa Scheme applies to visitors from China and India.
-This scheme allows visitors from these countries to travel freely within the Common Travel Area (in this case, Ireland and the UK but not the Channel Islands and the Isle of Man), using either an Irish or UK visa.
+A British Irish Visa Scheme applies to visitors from China and India.
+This scheme allows visitors from these countries to travel freely within the Common Travel Area (excluding the Channel Islands and the Isle of Man), using either an Irish or UK visa.
 British Irish Visa Scheme visas are endorsed with ‘BIVS’.

 Brexit and the Common Travel Area